andreasfender/guitarpie/README.md

 This repository contains the reference implementation of the GuitarPie technique as part of our tablature interface TabCtrl (both are described in our UIST 25 publication linked below).
+Our implementation utilizes a real-time streaming variant of [Basic Pitch](https://github.com/spotify/basic-pitch) to enable the use of audio signals from an electric guitar for menu interaction.

 Please note that this project is a research prototype and requires manual setup and parameter tweaking.
 At his point, there is no interface for automatic setup and calibration.